-When it comes to preventive maintenance and car care, most MINNEAPOLIS drivers know how it is to check their brakes.
+When it comes to preventive maintenance and vehicle care, most MINNEAPOLIS drivers know how important it is to check their brakes.
 But brakes are more than just brake pads and shoes.
 There are a lot of components in the brake system, and they all need to be in good working order.

 Brake pads/shoes gradually wear out, but that doesn't mean your braking gradually becomes less effective.
 The pads are engineered so that they maintain good braking until they wear too thin to provide adequate friction.
 At this point, they need to be replaced.

 But your braking system also has mechanical parts.
 These pistons and springs can also gradually wear out or get gummed up by oil, dirt and other road spatter.
 A brake inspection at Affordable Transmissions in MINNEAPOLIS includes a check of these parts as well as the pads and shoes.
 Your friendly and knowledgeable pros at Affordable Transmissions can then advise you of any parts that need cleaning or replacement.